Unless you have been living in a cabin in the jungles of Mandai and grow your own food, you might have noticed prices going up in Singapore.

 Dividend income refers to cash payments that are received for owning shares of stock in a company.

 They are typically paid quarterly, thereby providing a steady flow of income for those with a relatively large investment portfolio.

-Even though the idea of solely depending on dividend income is definitely appealing, it is important to be mindful of asset allocation, taking into account the risk levels one which would be present for different types of investment products.
+Even though the idea of solely depending on dividend income is definitely appealing, it is important to be mindful of asset allocation, taking into account the risk levels that would be present for different types of investment products.